jjenkov/pde-pdl-specification/pdl-specification.md

 ### ASCII Text
-An ASCII text PDL token represents an ASCII text field.
+A PDL ASCII text  token represents an ASCII text field.
 Sometimes it is useful to tell a consumer of data that a string of text is only ASCII characters (exactly 1 byte per character) so they do not need to parse each character as an UTF-8 character.